umermalik223/finalproject_emotionsese/README.md

 python main.py both

-note: Models folders are not in  the app due to git 1 GB limitation
+note: Models folders are not included due to git 1 GB limitation